WendellLeao/admob-wrapper/README.md

-# ad-service
+# google-admob-wrapper
-Unity Service - Ad service to use in android and IOS games
+Unity Service - Easy Google Mobile Ads wrapper to use in mobile projects